 Current Working Group activities include:

-- Initiating a project to improve Wikipedia’s coverage of digital preservation in general, but particularly in these areas:
+- Continuing a project to improve Wikipedia’s coverage of digital preservation in general, but particularly in these areas:

 - Digital preservation terms, concepts, theories, strategies and history